 Storyboard That loves to hear success stories from teachers.
 Here are a few of the great stories we've received!

-Thank you for asking about my students and their use of Storyboard That.
 This past school year, I had the opportunity to teach a group of English Language Learners in addition to typical social studies learners.
 The addition of English Language Learners provided an added challenge to me.
 I so wanted to meet their needs, but at the same time, felt inadequate.
 After the training provided by my school district, my team was still not sure how to handle what we were now up against.
 Our challenges continued throughout the year, but my team persisted.
 We were confident that if we continued to make our best effort we could and would reach these struggling students.
 Many of these children had no or very little support at home with working mothers and fathers.
 One student in particular stood out as one who wanted to succeed if the proper channels were opened.
 This child along with the rest in this group, could understand the story, the material when I introduced Storyboard That.
 The ideas in pictures along with short, concise captions made all the difference for many of these students.
 Simply reading from a textbook or listening to me explain, did not in many cases enforce the concept.
 Many could not understand without the introduction of Storyboards.
 I would say that last year I had my students make about four Storyboards, on average one a quarter.
 I noticed that my students got excited when they learned we would be doing another Storyboard to enforce a concept!
 I truly thank you for the opportunity you have given my students and many others.

 This past spring, I used Storyboard That as an assessment project to show understanding of The Hero's Journey and how it connects to stirs elements and plot.
 I teach 7th grade, so getting all of my students to master these concepts can be challenging, especially for my boys.
 They also had to present their creations to the class.
 This project was a total success!
 Some of the best ones were done by my boys!
 This was a great way to engage my at-risk students and help them to understand and demonstrate some of the most essential skills in writing a story.
 Thank you for being a part of this success.